AlexuLag/go-design-patterns/README.md

 - **State Rules**: Alternative implementation using a rules-based approach with a finite state machine.
 Demonstrates a phone system with states like OffHook, Connecting, Connected, OnHold, and OnHook.
 - **State Switch**: Implementation using a switch statement to handle state transitions.
 Demonstrates a code lock system with states Locked, Failed, and Unlocked, showing how to handle state changes in a more procedural way.

+#### Visitor
+- **Classic Visitor**: Implementation of the Visitor pattern that allows adding new operations to existing object structures without modifying them.
+The example demonstrates a mathematical expression evaluator and printer, showing how to separate algorithms from the objects they operate on.
+- **Functional Visitor**: Alternative implementation of the Visitor pattern using functional programming concepts in Go, providing a more flexible and composable approach to visiting object structures.

 ### Creational Patterns

 #### Builder